 3. Trezor Model T

-Supporting more than 1,000 tokens, the Trezor Model T is a hardware wallet that has a full-colour touchscreen.
-The device is easy-to-use and users can set it up within 10 minutes and boasts exceptional security.
+Supporting more than 1,000 tokens, the Trezor Model T is a hardware wallet with a full-colour touchscreen.
+The device is easy to use, and users can set it up within 10 minutes.
+It boasts exceptional security.

-The Trezor Model T is priced at almost £149, making it a more expensive hardware wallet.
+The Trezor Model T is priced at almost £195.00, making it a more expensive hardware wallet.
 Whilst it is more expensive, it is still up there as one of the best crypto wallets for UK investors.
-You can also check out their cheaper hardware wallet the Trezor one.
+You can also check out their cheaper hardware wallet, the Trezor One.

-You can connect Trezor to the new and improved Trezor Suite dashboard, however, it´s also compatible with the popular mobile and desktop wallet, Exodus.
+You can connect Trezor to the new and improved Trezor Suite dashboard.
+Trezor is also compatible with the popular mobile and desktop wallet Exodus.

 4. Exodus Wallet

-Exodus is a free mobile and desktop wallet that has a sleek and simple to use interface.
-Ideal for beginners it integrates a built-in exchange and the freedom to switch between over 100 crypto tokens.
-Plus it also offers ways that users can earn passive income on their crypto assets.
+Exodus is a free mobile and desktop wallet with a sleek, easy-to-use interface.
+Ideal for beginners, it integrates a built-in exchange and the freedom to switch between over 235 crypto tokens.
+Plus, it also offers ways that users can earn passive income on their crypto assets.

-This wallet does provide users with their private keys but does not offer any level of two-factor authentication which is deemed as one of the biggest negatives of the wallet.
+The Exodus wallet provides users with their private keys but offers no level of two-factor authentication, one of its biggest negatives.
 But as mentioned above, you can connect a Trezor hardware wallet to Exodus.

-Exodus wallet was the first wallet we ever used and one I still use today, with the Trezor model T. If you want a free wallet, this is defiantly one to consider.
+The Exodus wallet was the first wallet we ever used and is still used today with the Trezor Model T. If you want a free wallet, this is one to consider.

 5. MetaMask Wallet

-MetaMask wallet is available as both a browser extension and as a mobile app.
-It is trusted by over 21 million users worldwide and allows users to buy, store, send and swap their tokens.
+MetaMask wallet is available as both a browser extension and a mobile app.
+It is trusted by over 30 million users worldwide and allows users to buy, store, send and swap their tokens.
 Metamask is also a great way to connect to blockchain-based applications or DApps.

-The wallet supports multiple networks including Ethereum, Binance Smart Chain (BSC), Polygon, Avalanche and Optimism.
-Plus it is also compatible as a gateway for hardware wallets such as Ledger and Trezor.
+The wallet supports multiple networks, including Ethereum, Binance Smart Chain (BSC), Polygon, Avalanche and Optimism.
+It is also compatible as a gateway for hardware wallets such as Ledger and Trezor.

 Want to create a wallet?
 Check out our beginner’s guide on how to create a MetaMask wallet.